Nelson Homestead

 Nelson Homestead, also known as the Elisha Riggin House, is a historic home located at Crisfield, Somerset County, Maryland.
-It is a "telescope" style frame house built circa 1836 by Crisfield shipbuilder Elisha Riggin.
-The Riggins are one of the Colonial families of Maryland who immigrated to the Chesapeake Colonies from Ireland in the mid 17th century and settled along Pocomoke Sound.
+It is a "telescope" style frame house built circa 1836 by Crisfield shipbuilder Elisha Riggin on a 145.5-acre tract of land overlooking Johnson Creek.
+The Riggins are one of the Colonial families of Maryland who immigrated to the Chesapeake Colonies from Ireland in the mid-17th century and settled along Pocomoke Sound.

 The three-part wood-frame structure rests on a brick pier foundation and is covered by a series of gable roofs.
 The main part of the house is a three bay structure with a central door.
 It is attached to a two bay two story structure with central door and a lower roofline, with a two-bay one-story kitchen wing attached.
 A large brick chimney rises from the east end of the main block and a smaller stack protrudes through the east end of the kitchen wing.
 About 95% of the original interior woodwork is intact along with some early paint schemes.
 The finely crafted house is sheathed in cypress and cedar weatherboards and features late Federal style mantels, doors, chair rails and cupboards.
 The main room of the house has raised panel wainscoting and over-mantel paneling that survives with an early layer of tiger-maple graining.
 Also on the property is a small frame outbuilding with a gable roof and a family cemetery.